Character Formulas from Matrix Factorizations: The Kirillov Formula

-Note that the total grading on the two complexes above (with respect to which $A_{1}$ is required to be odd) is defined to be the sum of the mod-2 (equivariant) cohomological grading on (equivariant) differential forms and the super-grading on $\mathcal{V}^{\pm}$.
-Let $\vec{\mu}(X):=\mathsterling(X)-[\iota(X), A]$ be the moment of $X$, given by the difference between the Lie derivative on the total space and parallel super-transport along the base.
-The $G$-equivariant Chern character for a test element $X\in\mathfrak{g}$ is defined following Mathai-Quillen as
+Recall that a \textit{super-connection} on $\mathcal{V}$ is an odd\footnote{Note that the total grading on the two complexes above---with respect to which the requirement of oddity is made---is the sum of the grading mod 2 on differential forms and the super-grading on $\mathcal{V}^{\pm}$.} differential operator on bundle-valued forms